-In our group class program you are required to pay for the full (10 week) term in advance ($12 per week for a total of $120.00).
+In our beginners group class program you are required to pay for a full school term (usually 10 x weeks) in advance ($12 per week for a total of $120.00).
 This includes all learning material, weekly homework emails, etc, there is no other cost involved.
 Places are paid in advance due to the popularity of the program and places being in high demand.

-Sure, the reason we do not discount, refund or credit term fees once paid is that the term payment for each student is for their place for the whole term (10 weeks) because our term costs (rent, room hire, teacher’s wages, instrument, insurance, etc) all stay the same regardless of if there is 10 students in a class or 2 students in a class.
-Our income (term fees) is used (like you) to pay in advance, term by term, for our afore mentioned costs.
-Also the places in each class are limited and therefor if a student gets sick or decides to discontinue lessons three weeks into term, we cannot fill the spot left, as the group has already progressed through three weeks of tuition.
+Sure, the reason we do not discount, refund or credit term fees once paid is that the term payment for each student is for their place for the whole term (10 weeks) because our costs (rent, room hire, teacher’s wages, instrument, insurance, etc) all stay the same regardless of if there is 10 students in a class or 2 students in a class.
+Our income (your semester fees) is used (like you) to pay in advance, term by term, for our afore mentioned costs.
+Also the places in each class are limited and therefor if a student gets sick or decides to discontinue lessons once the program has commenced, we cannot fill the spot left, as the group has already progressed through some tuition.
 This leaves us with a wasted spot and is unfair on the many students we turn away once the class is fully booked.

 Don't panic!
 Although in group classes we do not refund your payment for a missed lesson, we do send every student a weekly email with any learning material covered in class and a brief summary of what was covered so catching up is a breeze.
 Missed lessons in private tuition are simply not billed.